tModLoader/tModLoader/PortingNotes_1.4.5.md

 - NewProjectile now has a NewProjectileModifier parameter.
 How is it used?
 How should modders use it?
 Need to add it to Docs for each overload.
 - Code in Projectile claiming "// Moved to CombinedHooks.ModifyHitByProjectile" will need to be copied over again if that is still the intention.
 It seems that deadMansSweater is also nearby, should it also be commented?
 - Not sure about the order for "VanillaOnHitEffectsResume:" and other labels.
 SpawnHitVisuals method added in between existing patches.
-- It seems like bomb damage logic has been reworked.
-Maybe many of our patches are no longer necessary or our explosive projectile examples need fixing.
 - CombinedHooks.CanHitNPCWithProj patches might need to be reworked, it seems like they should be able to be simplified
 - Whip tag damage changed.
 Player.TagEffectState.
 Need to reapply "float num13 = ProjectileID.Sets.SummonTagDamageMultiplier[type];" patch somewhere.
 - Looks like we might want to split out the collision hitbox modification from TileCollideStyle.
 There is a new Projectile.GetCollisionParams method.